mirage/mirage-www/tmpl/blog/mirage-entropy.md

 used to verify the identity of someone on the Internet, as in the case of verifying the possession of the secret RSA key associated with an X.509 certificate.
-As an attacker guessing a secret can have disastrous consequences, it must be chosen in a manner that is not realistically predictable by anyone else.
+As an attacker guessing a secret can have disastrous consequences, it must be chosen in a manner that is realistically unpredictable by anyone else -- we need it to be *random*.

 There are other reasons to use randomness.
 A number of algorithms require a unique value every time they are invoked and badly malfunction when this